inesosman/AROM/README.md

 ![RefactoredMergedClass](https://github.com/inesosman/AROM/blob/master/Figures/RefactoredMergedClass.png)

 For the customized version, axioms are like the original ones, except that the IRIs of all mentioned entities are customized.
+You view and download this merged ontology from the [Results folder.](http://google.com)
 # Conclusion

 * Our final ontology is complete, in the sense that it retains all entities, axioms and hierarchies from the input ontologies.